evolvingstuff/vdw2/content/posts/stillbirth-reduced-by-vitamin-d-zinc-omega-3-several-studies.md

 │   │   │   ├── TextNode
 │   │   │   │   full_match: `The conclusion comments that they had a huge decrease in stillbirths when pregnant women stopped smoking.
 Also mentioned an increase in stillbirths as pregnant women are becoming more overweight.
 Note: Both `
 │   │   │   │   inner_content: `The conclusion comments that they had a huge decrease in stillbirths when pregnant women stopped smoking.
 Also mentioned an increase in stillbirths as pregnant women are becoming more overweight.
 Note: Both `
-│   │   │   ├── LocalLinkNode
+│   │   │   ├── AliasedLocalLinkNode
 │   │   │   │   full_match: `((Smoking reduces vitamin D - many studies|smoking))`
 │   │   │   │   inner_content: `Smoking reduces vitamin D - many studies|smoking`
-│   │   │   │   page: `Smoking reduces vitamin D - many studies|smoking`
+│   │   │   │   page: `Smoking reduces vitamin D - many studies`
 │   │   │   │   children:
 │   │   │   │   ├── TextNode
 │   │   │   │   │   full_match: `Smoking reduces vitamin D - many studies|smoking`